-Any reference to 'Little Dukes' or 'Dukes Education Group' applies to all the nurseries named above.
+Any reference to 'Little Dukes' applies to the nursery named above

 Little Dukes: Mealtimes Policy

 Statement of intent:

 At Little Dukes, we believe that mealtimes should be happy, social occasions for children and team members.
 We promote shared, positive interactions at these times.
 We are committed to offering children healthy, nutritious snacks that meet individual needs and requirements.